ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Proactive monitoring of hosts, drives, management software, and network, including vSAN monitoring if applicable.
 The [VMware vRealize Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
 - Capacity monitoring and planning.
 You can [add and remove clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingviewingclusters#vc_addingviewingclusters) and [add and remove hosts](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservers) to your instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 - Monitoring your backup infrastructure and backup jobs.
+- vSphere Distributed Switch Health Check is enabled by default and can generate a significant number of MAC addresses for testing teaming policy, MTU size, and VLAN configuration, which results in extra network traffic.
+You may want to disable this health check and only re-enable as needed for network troubleshooting.
+For more information, see [vSphere Distributed Switch Health Check](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-4A6C1E1C-8577-4AE6-8459-EEB942779A82.html){:external}.

 ## Business continuity and availability
 {: #solution_considerations-business-cont}